 When data becomes "cold" it is migrated to the bulk tier.

 When data becomes "hot" it is migrated to the transactional tier.

 Even when a Drobo doesn't contain SSDs, Drobo still puts its automatic tiering feature to work.
 Without SSDs, the advantage of tiering is to eliminate the write penalty when parity data is created.

 As discussed in the BeyondRAID section, a Drobo can automatically have zones of different types.
 Even when all HDDs in the Drobo are the same, Drobo lays out zones differently on the transactional tier than it does on the bulk tier.

 Drobo creates different zone types on transactional and bulk tiers

 to tune the storage appropriately for hot and cold data.

-For example, mirror zones are more optimised for writes and stripes are more optimised for capacity.
-Leveraging BeyondRAID technology, zones are automatically created and altered on the fly to optimise the Drobo for the type of data you store on it.
+For example, mirror zones are more optimized for writes and stripes are more optimized for capacity.
+Leveraging BeyondRAID technology, zones are automatically created and altered on the fly to optimize the Drobo for the type of data you store on it.